Jibranwani/GrowSmart/README.md

 # GROWSMART
-#### A simple ML and DL based website which recommends the best crop to grow, fertilizers to use and the diseases caught by your crops.
+#### ML and DL based web-app which recommends the best crop to grow, fertilizers to use and the diseases caught by your crops.
 ![Alt text](1.png)

 ## Project Description